 Output :

-If you want to manually increase the size of the parenthesis, you can use the \big on the right side of the \order command.
+If you want to manually change the size of the parentheses, you can use the \big

 \documentclass{article}